 - the worshipper would kill the animal (except for the bird which was killed by the priest) (Leviticus 1:5),

-- the priest would sprinkle the blood against the Altar, round about on all four sides (Leviticus 1:5),
+- the priest would sprinkle the blood against the Altar, on all four insides (Leviticus 1:5),

 - the worshipper would skin and butcher the animal (Leviticus 1:6),

 - the priest would put wood on the fire in the altar and arrange the head and the fat on this wood (Leviticus 1:7,8)